osg-htc/technology/docs/software/ospool-containers.md

 and so users often turn to containers for their runtime environment, including ones that we and others pre-build.

-Specifically, the Backfill Container images do not include the NVIDIA CUDA drivers (although, we are experimenting with that), so a site that contributes capacity using Backfill Containers and that wants to run GPU jobs _must_ run them under Apptainer.
+Note that the Backfill Container images themselves do not include the NVIDIA CUDA drivers (although, we are experimenting with that).
+Instead, the CUDA drivers that are installed on the host system are mounted inside the running Backfill Container.
+This scheme, which works at most OSPool sites, allows GPU payload jobs to work without specifically requesting a container, although see above for why many do so anyway.